The final thing that you can do with an element in 2D space using the transform

 As with other transformations, skew

-affects not only the block on which it is applied, but also all nested blocks.
-You can see this in the text inside the blue block from the first example.
+affects not only the block to which it is applied but also all nested blocks.
+You see it in the text inside the blue block of the first example.

 There's a small but beautiful solution we can use to avoid this.
-A separate container is created for the inner block, and we specify the opposite value of the skew
+We create a separate container for the inner block and specify the opposite value of the skew

 function.
-For example, if the block tilts 45 degrees horizontally, then the content should tilt minus 45 degrees horizontally.
-This is one of the most frequent operations when using skew
+For example, if the block tilts 45 degrees horizontally, the content should tilt minus 45 degrees horizontally.
+It is one of the most frequent operations when using skew

 .